google/spirv-tutor/02 - My First Change/README.md

 To see the SPIR-V after named ids are resolved, you can assemble and disassemble the SPIR-V.  The `scripts/names_to_id` script does this:

-    $ ../scripts/names_to_id exercise.spirv
+    $ ../scripts/names_to_id exercise.spvasm

 ## Renaming "main"

-Revert `exercise.spirv` back to its original state.
+Revert `exercise.spvasm` back to its original state.
 Here's how it looked like, in case this is not a `git` checkout:

 ```elisp